Apa17/Apa17/README.md

 - 👋 Hi, I’m @Apa17
 - 👀 I’m interested in Videogames and Programming.
 - 🌱 I’m currently learning c++
 - 📫 How to reach me?
-Through my email: matias.lopez.vilar@fing.edu.uy
+Through my email.

 <!---
 Apa17/Apa17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.